dongitran/docs-mcp-server/README.md

 ## Configuration

-The Docs MCP Server can run without any configuration and will use full-text search only.
+UrBox Document Server can run without any configuration and will use full-text search only.
 To enable vector search for improved results, configure an embedding provider via environment variables.

 ### Command Line Argument Overrides